Sales Automation

 5. Writes the score and notes to the CRM deal record

-Why this matters: Sales teams waste 30-40% of meeting time on prospects who were never going to buy.
-Pre-meeting qualification by an AI agent surfaces this before the call, so AEs prioritize accordingly.
+Why it matters.
+Sales teams waste 30-40% of meeting time on prospects who were never going to buy.
+Pre-meeting qualification by an AI agent surfaces this before the call so AEs prioritize their time accordingly.

 DimensionTraditional AutomationAgentic Workflow